IDKDeadXD/deadstools/README.md

 Releases are distributed as an NSIS installer built with **electron-builder**.
 The admin app uploads each build to the VPS update server.
 End users install once and receive all future updates automatically.

-> This repository does not contain source code.
+> This repository does not contain source code and will not include it.